mlc-ai/web-llm/site/index.md

 ## Instructions

 WebGPU just shipped to Chrome and is in beta.
 We do our experiments in [Chrome Canary](https://www.google.com/chrome/canary/).
 You can also try out the latest Chrome 113.
 Chrome version ≤ 112 is not supported.
+We have tested it on windows and mac, you will need a gpu with about 6.4G memory.

 If you have a Mac computer with Apple silicon, here are the instructions for you to run the chatbot demo on your browser locally: